Get involved and go beyond the classroom. Student clubs and societies will help you develop both socially and intellectually.

-Here is a selection of Science related clubs you might want to consider:
+Here is a selection of science-related clubs you might want to consider:

-- Aerospace and Robotics Society
+- Aerospace and Rocket Engineering Society (ARES)

 - Agriculture and Food Science Society